Error handling in Tenet

 }

-Here, the logic of load-and-process-data should have eliminated the last value, so we know that control should never reach that branch of the when statement.
+Here, dropping every multiple of 3 should have eliminated 6, so we know that control should never reach that branch of the when statement.